jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 ### `phylo_temp_GAM.R`
 ### `phylo_precip_GAM.R`

-Now we are going to present the general framework that was used to fit the Gaussian meta-regressions models, which were used to explore consistent patterns across the mammals.
+Now we present the general framework that was used to fit the Gaussian meta-regressions models, which were used to explore consistent patterns across the mammals and spatial effects.
 In the general models that were explored for consistent patterns we incorporated species variance and also phylogenetic covariance.
 However, we also explored/tested for spatial autocorrelation (see section 4).
 Note also that similar scripts can be found for linear coefficients (i.e. linear models to estimate weather effects) in the `Linear_coefficients/` directory.

-This framework begins with handling coefficient data (`mnanom_5km_GAM`), phylogenetic data (`mamMCC_pruned`), and life-history data (`lifehistory`) + the species names data to merge files (`lpd_gbif`).
-Another useful script on this regard is the `generating_coefficient_data_GAM.R` file, which goes through this whole process independently (used in later models).
-First we do some wrangling the coefficient data, merging with species names and life history, and then doing some variable transformations.
+This framework begins with handling/merging coefficient data (`mnanom_5km_GAM`), phylogenetic data (`mamMCC_pruned`), and life-history data (`lifehistory`) + the species names data to merge files (`lpd_gbif`).
+A useful script here is `generating_coefficient_data_GAM.R`, which goes through this whole process independently (used in later models).
+First we do some wrangling of the coefficient data, merging with species names and life history, and then doing some variable transformations.
 Example here for the temperature coefficients, which is identical for precipitation but with extra columns in the `drop_na` function.

 ```
 mam_temp <- mnanom_5km_GAM %>%